hello-rust/show/LESSONS_LEARNED.md

   to the end of the title to improve discovery on YouTube.
 That was a great idea!
 People rarely search for the show directly, but instead they find it through keywords.
-- Similarly, people were frustrated about the flow of the show: some people said I was rushing over some topics, others thought that it was dragging along.
+- Similarly, people were frustrated about the flow of the show: some said I was rushing over some topics, others thought that it was dragging along.
   What I did was adding a lot more links to entry-level topics for onboarding beginners and adding markers to the videos so that people could jump to the